kube-logging/fluent-plugin-label-router/README.md

 ## Rules of thumb

-1. Defining more than one namespace in `namespaces` inside a `select` statement is impossible to match because a Pod only lives in one namespace.
-This is only effective when `negate true`.
+1. Defining more than one namespace in `namespaces` inside a `match` statement will check whether any of that namespaces matches.

 2. Using `sticky_tags` means that only the **first** record will be analysed per `tag`.
 Keep that in mind if you are ingesting traffic that is not unique on a per tag bases.
 Fluentd and fluent-bit tail logs from Kubernetes are unique per container.

-3. The plugin does not check if the configuration is valid so be careful to not define impossible statements.
+3. The plugin does not check if the configuration is valid so be careful to not define impossible statements like identical `match` statement with negate.

 ## Examples